yumaikas/gotob-docs/README.md

 ## Reading the Source

-If you do decide to read the gotoB source, you will also want to learn the basics of [teishi](https://github.com/fpereiro/teishi) and [recalc](https://github.com/fpereiro/recalc), as there feature
+If you do decide to read the gotoB source, you will also want to learn the basics of [teishi](https://github.com/fpereiro/teishi) and [recalc](https://github.com/fpereiro/recalc), as they feature in the source code quite a bit.

 ## Some edge cases